sebwink/deregnet-rest/clients/js/docs/NodesetApi.md

 let apiInstance = new DeRegNetRestApi.NodesetApi();

-let nodesetId = "nodesetId_example"; // String | ID of the order that needs to be deleted
+let nodesetId = "nodesetId_example"; // String | ID of the node set to be deleted

 apiInstance.deleteNodeset(nodesetId, (error, data, response) => {